polprog/tempserver/README.txt

 All scripts can be stopped with ^C, scripts that need cleanup trap SIGINT as needed.

-For a PXE server you will want to put a PXE bootloader in the tftproot directory, and adjust the filename stanza in dhcpd.conf.
+The tftp server can be used to set up a PXE boot server.
+To do that, put necesary bootloader and image files in the tftproot/ directory and adjust the filename stanza in dhcpd.conf.
 The default filename in dhcpd.conf is set for PXELINUX bootloader.
 For a minimal PXELINUX setup, place the following files from the PXELINUX distribution in tftproot directory:

+pxelinux.0
 chain.c32
 libcom32.c32
 memdisk
-pxelinux.0
 ldlinux.c32
 libutil.c32
 menu.c32